 Use The Things Network for building a proof of concept with speedy installation knowing additional security and scalability features can be added later on only allowing highly secure solutions to end up in production.

 Use The Things network for evaluation and get to know the technology.
-Knowing that while scaling the same API’s and platform are there but then with carrier grade.
+When you are ready to scale up, you can continue using the same API with a carrier grade network server.

 See our LoRaWAN Docs

 The best way to learn about new technology is to get hands-on experience.
 Our products allow you to set up a LoRaWAN network in 5 minutes, build a prototype in 1 hour and a proof of concept in one day.
 Our products are accompanied by numerous explanation videos and content to save time and money.